paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2013-01-22-front-end_performance.md

 ---
 Harry Roberts:

-> It's hard, if not impossible, to deny that performance is *by far* one of the most critical aspects of any decent web project, be it a small portfolio site, a mobile-first web app, right through to a full-scale ecommerce project.
+> It’s hard, if not impossible, to deny that performance is _by far_ one of the most critical aspects of any decent web project, be it a small portfolio site, a mobile-first web app, right through to a full-scale ecommerce project.
 Studies, articles and personal experience all tell us that fast is best.

-If you're a web developer (or designer) read this.
+If you’re a web developer (or designer) read this.
 Now.